 Spend a little time on Google, and you should be able to find at least a minimal amount of information about people you know.
 You may find social media accounts, blog posts, and even news articles in which they may have been mentioned.

-Searching the internet yourself may work for people you already a bit about, but it may not work as well for a potential date, for example.
+Searching the internet yourself may work for people you already know a bit about, but it may not work as well for a potential date, for example.
 If you really want to get an extensive and well-organized report, you’re going to need to use a paid background check service.
-When you consider costs and pricing, you may find it's not as expensive as you thought.
+When you consider costs, you may find it's not as expensive as you thought.

-A word of caution, though – the Fair Credit Reporting Act prohibits the use of background checks for potential employees or tenants unless you inform them beforehand, and they agree in writing.
-Most paid background check companies state this on their websites in plain sight.
+A word of caution, though – the Fair Credit Reporting Act prohibits the use of background checks for employment decisions or tenant screening unless you inform them beforehand, and they agree in writing.
+Most paid background check companies state this on their websites.